suchipi/dtsmd/README.md

   -o,--output-file: Path to the generated .md file (default stdout) -h,--help: Print this text
   --heading-offset: Increase all heading levels by the specified amount (number)
+  --links-json: JSON5-encoded object whose keys are link names and whose values are URLs/paths, for JSDoc `@link` tags in comments
+  --links-file: Path to file containing JSON5-encoded object whose keys are link names and whose values are URLs/paths, for JSDoc `@link` tags in comments
   --print-ast: Instead of generating markdown, print the AST of the input file (for debugging)

 ```

 A Markdown document will be printed with headings for all the declarations/exports in the `.d.ts` file, with any leading doc comments (inline comments starting with `/**`) printed under each heading.